vbchomp/reading-notes/module3.md

   - Stage modified files.
   - Commit staged changes.

-- Check File Status
+- Check File Status of local repository
-  - Determines state of files
+  - Determines state of files and tells you what files have changed since your last commit.
     ```git status```

-- Tracking and Staging a File for Commit
+- Tracking and Staging a File for Commit - adds files from working directory to staging area
   - Single file
     ```git add filename```
   - All Files
     ```git add *```

-- Committing a File
+- Committing a File takes a snapshot - small frequent commits
-  - After staging files, commit changes and record what you did in the commit message.
+  - After files are staged, commit changes and record what you did in the commit message.
     ```git commit -m "made change x, y,z"```

 - Committing All Changes